British sitcom: The Good Life

 The Good Life (1975–1978), written by Bob Larbey and John Esmonde, aired on BBC1 for 30 episodes over four series and two specials.
-The final episode was recorded in the presence of the Queen to mark her Silver Jubilee; it was reputedly one of her favourite shows.
-Felicity Kendal and Richard Briers starred as Barbara and Tom Goode – a middle-class suburban couple who decide to quit the rat race and become self-sufficient, much to the consternation of their snooty but well-meaning neighbour Margo, played by Penelope Keith, and her down-to-earth husband Jerry, played by Paul Eddington.
+The final episode was recorded in the presence of Queen Elizabeth II to mark her Silver Jubilee; it was reputedly one of her favourite shows.
+Felicity Kendal and Richard Briers starred as Barbara and Tom Goode – a middle-class suburban couple who decide to quit the rat race and become self-sufficient, much to the consternation of their snooty but well-meaning neighbour Margo, played by Penelope Keith (To the Manor Born), and her down-to-earth husband Jerry, played by Paul Eddington (Yes Minister).
 The opening theme was composed by Burt Rhodes.
 In 2004, The Good Life came 9th in Britain's Best Sitcom.
 After its success, the four main cast members were given their own "vehicles" commissioned by the then Head of Comedy and producer of The Good Life, John Howard Davies.
 The series provided Felicity Kendal with her big break on television and significantly boosted her career on stage.